dedicatted/devops-tech/terraform/azure/terraform-azure-private-storage/README.md

 ![image](./images/tf_apply.png)

 #### Action after apply:
-You need manually approve Private Endpoint in Network settings of Storage account
+You need to manually approve the Private Endpoint in the Network settings of the Storage account

 ![image](./images/approve_private_endpoint.png)

-Then you can upload file to storage:
+Then you can upload a file to storage:

 ![image](./images/upload_file.png)